uxcourse design

 The Bigger Picture

 This started as a practical solution to a real problem — "how do I show people what our graduates can do?" — but it's turned into something I think has broader value.
-It's a recruitment tool for the course, an employability resource for graduates, and honestly a bit of a reality check for me as a Course Leader.
+It's a recruitment tool for the course, an employability resource for graduates, and a reality check for me as a Course Leader.
 If the portfolios are strong, the teaching is working.
 If they're not, I need to look at what we're doing differently.

 Browse the graduate portfolios at norwichux.design